-Thorlabs' round piezoelectric actuators are offered as a Ø8.3 mm chip with bare electrodes, a chip with pre-attached wires, and as a discrete stack consisting of multiple chips bonded via epoxy and glass beads.
-The wired and unwired chips provide a maximum free stroke of 3.3 µm when driven to 200 V and 3.0 µm when driven to 150 V. The discrete stack provides 12.0 µm of travel when driven to 200 V and 10.0 µm when driven to 150 V. For convenience, 75 mm wires are attached to the PA25LEW chip and the PK25LA2P2 stack.
-The flat endfaces of the PK25LA2P2 stack are fitted with ceramic end plates.
-With their compact dimensions and light weight, they can easily be integrated into systems for precision movement.
+Thorlabs' round piezoelectric actuators are offered as a chip with bare electrodes, a chip with pre-attached wires, or as a discrete stack consisting of multiple chips bonded via epoxy and glass beads.
+The wired and unwired chips are available with a Ø5.0 mm or Ø8.3 mm, providing a maximum free stroke of 2.8 µm or 3.3 µm, respectively, when driven to 200 V. The Ø5.0 mm discrete stacks provide 11.0 µm of travel when driven to 200 V, while the Ø8.3 mm stacks provide 12.0 µm of travel when driven to 200 V. For convenience, 75 mm wires are attached to the PA25FEW chip, PA25LEW chip, PK25FA2P2 stack, and PK25LA2P2 stack.
+The flat endfaces of the discrete stacks are fitted with ceramic end plates.
+With their compact dimensions and light weight, these piezos can easily be integrated into systems for precision movement.
 Through a precision grinding process, the accuracy of the design height is ensured to better than ±5 µm.

 Round vs. Square Piezos

 Piezo Chip Construction and Operation

 The maximum displacement of these actuators is achieved when they are preloaded with the maximum displacement load, which is specified for each product.
 The actual value of the maximum displacement varies for each item and must be experimentally determined; however, the maximum displacement will always be larger than the free stroke displacement.
 Please note that when mounting a load onto the piezoelectric chip, the force should be directed along the actuator's axis of displacement.
 For more details, see the Operation tab.